 Senior staff oversee the execution of Council decisions and functions sub-delegated by the General Manager.
-In doing so, they often interact with Councillors but as the General Manager is the crucial link between Councillors and staff, Senior Staff play a leading role in implementing Council's Councillor Access to Information and Interaction with Staff policy.
+In doing so, they regularly interact with Councillors but as the General Manager is the crucial link between Councillors and staff, Senior Staff play a leading role in implementing Council's Councillor and Staff Interaction Policy.
 The purpose of this policy is to establish appropriate, effective and timely processes for Councillors to obtain information to enable them to perform their civic duties without impeding on the delivery of Council operations and without appearing to direct Council staff.